Successful digital marketing means embracing social media, optimizing the mobile experience, sharing thought leadership, and implementing multimedia.

 At least a few companies in the integration space still swear by almost zero marketing at all.
 This means the most basic website, minimal to no social media presence and no customer marketing to speak of.
 What got you here, won’t get you there.

 Ready to transform your business to be ready for the future?
 Avoid these digital marketing mistakes and oversights and realize that you must sell and market or you are undoubtedly going to miss opportunities to grow your customer base, revenue and profitability.

-Here is a link to the original story – 10 Digital Marketing Mistakes Every Integrator Makes
+Read the full article at Commercial Integrator - 10 Digital Marketing Mistakes Every Integrator Makes